Salisbury North

 Salisbury North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.1%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 7.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (0.8%).
-Vocational credentials are prevalent, with 34.1% of residents aged 15+ holding them, including advanced diplomas (6.9%) and certificates (27.2%).
-Educational participation is high at 31.1%, comprising 13.3% in primary education, 7.7% in secondary education, and 3.6% pursuing tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 7.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (0.8%).
+Trade and technical skills are prominent, with 34.1% of residents aged 15+ holding vocational credentials – advanced diplomas (6.9%) and certificates (27.2%).

-Educational participation is notably high, with 31.1% of residents currently enrolled in formal education.
+Educational participation is high, with 31.1% of residents currently enrolled in formal education.
 This includes 13.3% in primary education, 7.7% in secondary education, and 3.6% pursuing tertiary education.

 Frequently Asked Questions - Education